 And for an even more celebratory idea, simply mix the fruit syrups with some spirits, for a fantastic cocktail!
 E.g. mix grapefruit and sage syrup with tequila for a refreshing grapefruit and sage paloma!
 You can even mix ANY of these syrups with tequila and cointreau (or triple sec) and make yourself a deliciously fruity Margarita!

-Whether you choose to have a soda bar with these syrups or a cocktail bar for your next (girls’) night out (in), these syrups would be a resounding hit!
+Whether you choose to have a soda bar with these syrups or a cocktail bar for your next (girls’) night out (in), these homemade fruit soda syrups will be a resounding hit!
 In fact, you don’t even need a special reason to bust out the fruit syrups from your fridge.
 Sit back and let that summer warmth wash over you while that fizzy, refreshing, tropical soda cools you down from the inside.
 All is right with the world, after all.